Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Introduction

 Global analysis and control of multi-stable dynamics are hard in general.
 Although almost global Lyapunov functions are known to exists for multistable systems~\cite{efimov2012global}, their analytical computation is impossible except for simple low-dimensional examples.
 Some local approaches, based on the model linearization, have been developed for discrete-time dynamical systems with chaotic dynamics~\cite{pisarchik2014control}.

-Motivated by EMT control, in this paper we focus on multi-stable dynamics in which the only attractors are exponentially stable equilibria and in which the boundary of the basins of attraction are the stable manifolds of saddle points.
-We rigorously show that controlling two local system properties, i.e., eigenvalues of the linearized dynamics and location of saddle points, controls the global organization of the basins of attraction.
-Based on these results, we derive algorithmic control strategies, based on local sensitivity analysis, to compute sensitive parameter directions to increase or decrease the relative size and depth of a given basin of attraction.
+Motivated by EMT control, in this paper we focus on multi-stable dynamics in which the only attractors are exponentially stable equilibria and in which the boundaries of the basins of attraction are the stable manifolds of saddle points. \RM{Monotone dynamical systems~\cite{smith1988systems} in any dimension are important representatives of this class of systems}.

-After having introduced the needed notation and definitions in Section~\ref{sec: not def}, we rigorously develop the theory for one-dimensional dynamics in Section~\ref{sec: 1d theory}.
-In Section~\ref{sec: high dim}, we introduce the relevant class of high-dimensional multistable dynamics.
-We show how the one-dimensional theory applies to one-dimensional invariant sets given by the unstable manifolds of the saddle points.
-Dynamics on those invariant sets are key determinants of the model's multistability.
-We then formulate our control strategies algorithmically.
-The connection between the proposed control strategies, parameter sensitivity analysis, and (multi)gradient descent algorithms is also discussed.
-Section~\ref{sec: 2d example} applies the proposed control strategies on a two-dimensional gradient dynamical system and illustrates the underlying mechanisms on the model phase plane.
-Section~\ref{sec: MET control} briefly introduces a novel ODE model of the EMT regulatory network and applies the proposed control strategies to increase the size of the basin of attraction of the (healthy) epithelial state.
-Conclusions are summarized in Section~\ref{sec: conclusions}.
+\RM{The paper contributions are the following.
+Under suitable monotonicity assumptions, we prove the existence of a simple relation between the stability margin of an equilibrium of a one-dimensional multistable dynamical system and the size of its basin of attraction.
+We single out a class of multistable dynamical systems in arbitrary dimension for which the one-dimensional theory suggests a simple strategy to control the relative size and depth of the various basins of attraction.
+Although grounded on heuristic arguments, our control strategy solely uses the local sensitivity of the linearized model dynamics at the relevant equilibria.
+In particular, it does not require the knowledge of an analytic expression for the model almost-global Lyapunov function.
+Its effectiveness is illustrated on a simple two-dimensional monotone dynamical system and on a novel four-dimensional model of the EMT.}

+\RM{The one-dimensional theory is illustrated in Section~\ref{sec: 1d theory}.
+The relevant class of high-dimensional dynamics and the proposed strategy for their multistability control are introduced in Section~\ref{sec: high dim}.
+Applications to a two-dimensional monotone dynamics and to a four-dimensional EMT model are illustrated in Section~\ref{sec: 2d example} and Section~\ref{sec: MET control}.
+Limitations are discussed in Section~\ref{sec: conclusions}.
+Section~\ref{SEC: code} provides the project GitHub page.}